turbot/guardrails-docs/docs/integrations/azure/import/subscription/index.md

 ---
-title: "Import Azure Subscription into Turbot"
+title: "Import Azure Subscription into Guardrails"
 template: Documentation
 nav:
   title: "Subscription"
   order: 4
 ---

-# Import Azure Subscription into Turbot
+# Import Azure Subscription into Guardrails

 [Proper setup in the Azure tenant](integrations/azure/import) is required for import of an Azure Subscription into a Guardrails workspace.